ZuniSoft/Trolls-Godot/README.md

 3. Set const GOD_MODE = false in Globals.gd
 4. Comment out any screen size settings in Startup.gd _ready() function
 5. Set design_mode = false in the node inspector for all levels and rooms
+6. Check project settings Rendering -> Renderer -> Rendering Method.mobile is set to "mobile"
-6. Export without debug information
+7. Export without debug information
-7. Sign macOS and Windows executables
+8. Sign macOS and Windows executables